 Paul McCartney wrote her theme tune 'Step Inside Love' which would stay for the rest

-of the show's tenure, while fellow Beatle Ringo would star in the second show.
-Cliff
+of the show's tenure, while fellow Beatle Ringo would star in the second show which

-The show would follow pretty much the same course as any variety show before or after, but interviewing members of the public on the street would prove one of the more popular apsects and would later be copied on shows like That's Life.
+Initially announced at The Cilla Black Show, the show would follow pretty much the same course as any variety show before or after, but interviewing members of the public on the street would prove one of the more popular aspects and would later be copied by Esther Rantzen on That's Life in the seventies.

 The first series was broadcast on a Tuesday evening at 8.00 pm replacing This Is Petula Clark.
 Several shows featured Frankie Howerd with sketches written by Eric Sykes and Galton & Simpson.